jfmoy/jfmoy.github.io/content/resume/_index.md

 *September 2014 - December 2014*

+**Keywords: Ubuntu, Web Platform, W3C, Javascript, Qt, C++**

+#### Main Achievements:
+- Improve the Web platform support of the Ubuntu operating systems family by implementing popular APIs in the in-house browser.
+- Advocate Ubuntu as a Web platform thanks to public talks, demo projects and presentations.

 Software Engineer in the Ubuntu HTML5 Team, working across the Desktop & Mobile Ubuntu platforms.

 The objective was to build a compelling web platform on the Ubuntu operating systems family to power the growing ecosystem of desktop and mobile web applications.
 My work involved the development and improvement of the web application container and existing web applications, as well as improving Cordova support for Ubuntu, and developing two HTML5 web applications prototypes.

-### Software Engineer - Orange Labs UK - London, United Kingdom
+### Senior Software Engineer - Orange Labs UK - London, United Kingdom

 *October 2010 - August 2014*

+**Keywords: Android, HTML5, Javascript, AngularJS, Backbone, W3C, Qt, C++**

+#### Main Achievements:
+- Technical Leadership of a team of 4 - 6 Software Engineers building the Single Page Application of an OTT Messaging application (Libon)
+- Technical Leadership of a team of 2-4 Software Engineers building a low-level  Visual Voicemail stack on Android (OMTP)
+- Orange representative at W3C

 Technical leader & lead developer of the Libon HTML5 client, a powerful web application allowing Libon users to chat with anyone, listen and manage their voicemails, and manage their account.
 The application features a responsive design, giving a great experience whether you run it on your mobile, tablet or desktop.
 Available at https://web.libon.com.